1newstar/OracleScripts/Docs/sources/MigrationPlan.rst

    affect any testing that is ongoing.
 Consider taking an online backup if testing is still in progress.

-    Backups scripts are available in c:\\utilities\\RMAN on the server, or, in TFS at location $/TA/DEV/Projects/Oracle Upgrade 9i to 11g/UKRegulated/Database/DBA Documentation/Code/BackupScripts.
-These
-    can be used to take a cold or hot backup of the database using RMAN.
+   Backups scripts are available in c:\\scripts\\RMAN on the server, or, in TFS at location $/TA/DEV/Projects/Oracle Upgrade 9i to 11g/UKRegulated/Database/DBA Documentation/Code/BackupScripts.
+These can be used to take a cold or hot backup of the database using RMAN.

 The following tasks are specific to DevOps, but not to the DBA Team.
 They constitute the user testing part of the migration (mentioned above)